victorwynne/victorwynne/_posts/2025-07-22-orchestration.md

 ---
 layout: post
-title: "Orchestration, not scale, defines the next phase of LLMs"
+title: "Orchestration, not scale, will define the next phase of LLMs"
 date: 2025-07-22 10:00
 categories: [Articles]
 tags: [language models]